micmejia/bible-dump/AMPC/Genesis/Gen 27.md

 And Esau hated Jacob because of the blessing with which his father blessed him; and Esau said in his heart, The days of mourning for my father are very near.
-When [he is gone] I will [^a]kill my brother Jacob.
+When [he is gone] I will kill my brother Jacob.